 Samaria Gorge

-Samaria Gorge, in southwestern Crete, is one of Europe’s longest canyons.
-A popular hiking destination, its rugged river valley trail runs 10 miles (16 kilometers) from Xyloskalo in the White Mountains to the coastal village of Agia Roumeli.
-The gorge is part of Samaria Gorge National Park, which enjoys a seat along the Libyan Sea coast.
+Situated in southwestern Crete, the Samaria Gorge is the longest canyon in Europe.
+A popular hiking destination and a favorite with walkers, the rugged river valley trail runs 10 miles (16 kilometers) from Xyloskalo in the White Mountains to the coastal village of Agia Roumeli.
+The gorge is part of Samaria Gorge National Park, located along the Libyan Sea coast, and visiting it is a must-do for adventurers visiting Crete.

 The basics